testflows/TestFlows-WebSite/source/handbook/index.md

 For example:
    PYTHONPATH=<path/to/module> tfs document run -i <path> -o <path>

-The `--input` can take multiple files and in such case if `--output` is specified it is treated as directory name.
+The `--input` can take multiple files, and in such a case, if `--output` is specified, it is treated as directory name.

 For example,
    tfs document run -i `find $(pwd) -name "*.tfd"` -o . -f